The Pros and Cons of Affiliate Marketing [Based on Experience]

 The biggest investment you need to make is in yourself, learning how affiliate marketing works, and building an audience of people who are interested in what you have to say.

 Work with Who You Want

 I’m picky with who I work.
-I love that I can be choosy about who I want to work with as an affiliate.
-Since I don’t serve customers directly, the brands I partner with are very important.
+I love that I can be picky about who I want to work with as an affiliate.
+Since I don’t serve customers directly, the brands I partner with are essential.

-I generally choose products that are well within my niche, offer recurring commissions, have well-established affiliate programs, are part of a strong affiliate network, have professional affiliate managers, and offer marketing assets.
+I generally choose products that are well within my niche, offer recurring commissions, have well-established affiliate programs, are part of a strong affiliate network, have professional affiliate managers, and provide marketing assets.

 When you’re just starting out, it’s okay to work with anyone who will have you.
 But as you grow your business, it’s important to surround yourself with affiliate partnerships that support your business goals.

 One of the best things about affiliate marketing is that you can work from anywhere worldwide.
 All you need is a laptop and an internet connection.
 I’ve done affiliate marketing from boats, planes, trains, and other places.

 I’ve even made sales while I was sleeping.
 It’s a great way to make money if you want the freedom to work from anywhere.

 Affiliate marketing can be a great way to generate passive income.
 Once you’ve built up a following and your website is getting traffic, you can earn money while you sleep!
 Passive income requires massive action in the beginning to build the momentum you need to reach your goals eventually.

 But once you get there, it can provide you with financial freedom and the ability to live the life you want.